htm-community/comportex/README.md

 * [NuPIC](http://www.numenta.org/)

+## YourKit

+YourKit is kindly supporting this open source project with its full-featured Java Profiler.
+YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
+Take a look at YourKit's leading software products:
+<a href="http://www.yourkit.com/java/profiler/index.jsp">YourKit Java Profiler</a> and
+<a href="http://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>.

 ## License

-Copyright © 2014 Felix Andrews and contributors
+Copyright © 2014-2015 Felix Andrews and contributors

 Distributed under your choice of
 * the Eclipse Public License, the same as Clojure.